giampaolo/psutil/docs/api.rst

        >>> p.children(recursive=True)
        B, X, Y, C, D

-    Note that in the example above if process X disappears process Y won't be returned either as the reference to process A is lost.
+    Note: if a process in the tree disappears (e.g., X), its descendants (Y) won’t be returned since the reference to the parent is lost.
     This concept is well illustrated by this
     `unit test <https://github.com/giampaolo/psutil/blob/65a52341b55faaab41f68ebc4ed31f18f0929754/psutil/tests/test_process.py#L1064-L1075>`_.